farkon00/binarian/README.md

   ### index
   Synatax : `index list index`

   Gets list element with index `index`.
-Index is also a list, check [Lists as integers](#lists-as-integers) for more details.

-  If keyword using in expression, expression will replaced by result.
-Otherwise keyword output will be printed in console.
+  If keyword used in expression, expression will replaced by result.

   Example :
   ```
-  set list [0 1 0]
+  var list = [0 1 0]
-  index list [0 1] // Prints 0
+  output (index list 2) 3rd // Prints 0
   ```

   ### setindex
   Synatax : `setindex list index value`

   Sets list element with index `index` to `value`.
-Index is also a list, check [Lists as integers](#lists-as-integers) for more details.

   You can't use this keyword in expression.

   Example :
   ```
-  set list [0 1 0]
+  var list_ = [0 1 0]
-  setindex list [0 1] [1] // [0 1 1]
+  setindex list_ 2 1 // [0 1 1]
   ```

   ### len
   Synatax : `len list`

   Returns length of list.
-Lenght is also a list, check [Lists as integers](#lists-as-integers) for more details.

-  If keyword using in expression, expression will replaced by result.
+  If keyword used in expression, expression will replaced by result.

   Example :
   ```
   set list [0 1 0]
-  len list // Prints [1 1]
+  output (len list) len // Prints 3
   ```

   ### append